markomanninen/websesstudy/README.markdown

 ## Usage

 Before actual steps you need to have Clojure and Lein installed on your computer.
-Easiest way I know is to install [this script](https://github.com/technomancy/leiningen/raw/stable/bin/lein) to you bin directory and simply run it.
+Easiest way I know is to install [this script](https://github.com/technomancy/leiningen/raw/stable/bin/lein) to you ~/bin directory and simply run it.
 More instructions are found from: https://github.com/technomancy/leiningen

 After knowing how things work on Clojure you shouldn't find next few steps too difficult to follow and replicate my study case: